Upper House Hong Kong

 Upper House Hong Kong is a five-star luxury hotel located at the Pacific Place complex in Admiralty, Hong Kong.
 It occupies the upper floors (38 to 49) in the JW Marriott Hotel Hong Kong building.
 It is managed by Swire Hotels, a division of Swire Properties which is a subsidiary of Swire.

-From 2023 to 2025, the hotel placed top ten each year in World's 50 Best Hotels list published by William Reed Ltd.
+From 2023 to 2026, the hotel placed top ten each year in World's 50 Best Hotels list published by William Reed Ltd.

 History

 Upper House Hong Kong opened in October 2009.
 André Fu is the designer of the hotel who has stated he wanted to create a small luxury hotel reminiscent of a private residence.'
 The hotel was opened as the sister property to Swire Hotels’ Opposite House in Beijing.
 Swire Hotels also renamed its multiple other hotel properties in Chengdu and Shanghai to Upper House, as part of a global rebranding and international expansion strategy.

-Upper House Hong Kong is noted to have hosted multiple high-profile individuals that include David Beckham, Daniel Kearns, Victoria Beckham, Tom Dixon and Christian Louboutin.
+Upper House Hong Kong is noted to have hosted multiple high-profile individuals that include David Beckham, Victoria Beckham, Daniel Kearns, Tom Dixon and Christian Louboutin.
 It has become the hotel choice for those in the creative and design industries.